-What if we discovered that language was a virus installed by culture?
-Imagine your mind inoculated for the curse.
+What if we discovered that language was a virus installed in your head?
+Imagine your mind inoculated from the curse of comprehension.
 What would our thoughts look like without the clothing of words?
 Mammals are highly empathic creatures with an elaborate sharing interface.
 The brain burns most of our precious calories on the interpretation of others.
 An fMRI shows two brains reacting identically when only one subject is exposed to a facial expression.
 We literally share someone’s live feed by subscribing to each other’s feelings.

 A baby boy is born.
 His emotional software comes preinstalled from the factory.
 He has no language.
 He has no concept of shape.
 He knows pain and he knows its absence.
 Feeding is a built-in function, not a skill learned in first grade.
 His mind is purely irrational.
 It is motivated by instinct and intuition.
 This irrational state is one of pure connection and vulnerability.
 Imagine the freedom in a mind with no language.
 Before words, ideas were blurred fish swimming in the stream of consciousness.
 They had no associations or edges.
 With language installed, our words are a million transparent cups jumbling the river.

 Corporatism needs men with words that are predictable and linear.
 Man serves this system best as a tiny reliable motor.
 But our deeper intuition is a sail harnessing the raw power of emotion.
 Man can be more of a canvas than an engine.
 This kind of power can only be experienced outside the harbor.
 Without a destination, the mind can justify the ‘ridiculous’ journey.
 When the mind is free of language, the concept of rationality can be treated as just another opinion for parsing the world.
 From this free space we remember that language itself could be a figment of the imagination.
 We could be pretending the very concept of objectivity.